 It isn't common and is not governed by north carolina law, as normally a security deposit serves a different purpose than rent.

-However, if both the North Carolina landlord and tenant agree to include such a statement in the lease agreement, a tenant's security deposit can be used as the last month's rent.
+However, if both the North Carolina landlord and tenant agree to include such a statement in the lease agreement, a tenant's security deposit can be used as the last month's rent according to the law.

 Are tenants in North Carolina entitled to a walk-through inspection?

 This occurs when a renter moves out of their rented premises at the end of the lease.
-Both the North Carolina landlord and the tenant can walk through the rental to look for any damages, normal wear and tear, or illegal alterations to the unit.
+Both the landlord and the tenant can walk through the rental to look for and address any damages, normal wear and tear, or illegal alterations to the unit.

 walk through inspection